Netherlands: Delta Works

 After the 1953 disaster, the Delta Works was constructed, which is a comprehensive set of civil works throughout the Dutch coast.
 The project started in 1958 and was largely completed in 1997 with the completion of the Maeslantkering.
 Since then, new projects have been periodically started to renovate and renew the Delta Works.
-The main goal of the Delta project was to reduce the risk of flooding in South Holland and Zeeland to once per 10,000 years (compared to once per 4000 years for the rest of the country).
-This was achieved by raising 3000 km of outer sea-dikes and 10000 km of the inner, canal, and river dikes, and by closing off the sea estuaries of the Zeeland province.
+The main goal of the Delta project was to reduce the risk of flooding in South Holland and Zeeland.
+This was achieved by raising 3000 km of outer sea-dikes and 10000 km of the inner, canal, and river dikes, and by closing off the sea estuaries of Zeeland.
 New risk assessments occasionally show problems requiring additional Delta project dike reinforcements.
 The Delta project is considered by the American Society of Civil Engineers as one of the seven wonders of the modern world.

-It is anticipated that global warming in the 21st century will result in a rise in sea level.
+It is anticipated that global warming will result in a rise in sea level.
 The Netherlands is actively preparing for a sea-level rise.
 A politically neutral Delta Commission has formulated an action plan to cope with a sea-level rise of 1.10 m and a simultaneous land height decline of 10 cm.
-The plan encompasses the reinforcement of the existing coastal defences like dikes and dunes with 1.30 m of additional flood protection.
-Climate change will not only threaten the Netherlands from the seaside but could also alter rainfall patterns and river run-off.
+The plan encompasses the reinforcement of existing coastal defences like dikes and dunes with 1.30 m of additional flood protection.
+Climate change will not only threaten the Netherlands from the coast, but could also alter rainfall patterns and river run-off.
 To protect the country from river flooding, another programme is already being executed.
 The Room for the River plan grants more flow space to rivers, protects the major populated areas and allows for periodic flooding of indefensible lands.
 The few residents who lived in these so-called "overflow areas" have been moved to higher ground, with some of that ground having been raised above anticipated flood levels.

 Climate change

+The Netherlands is already affected by climate change.
+The average temperature in the Netherlands rose by more than 2°C from 1901 to 2020.
+Climate change has resulted in increased frequency of droughts and heatwaves.
+Because significant portions of the Netherlands have been reclaimed from the sea or otherwise are near sea level, the Netherlands is very vulnerable to sea level rise.